 Many companies never move beyond the seed-funding stage.
 However, if the following indicators are true for you, it may be time to think about pitching for Series A funding.

 How do I know I am ready for Series A funding?

-There is no ‘right time’ to apply for Series A funding (also known as Series A financing or Series A round); however, venture capital firms may be interested if:
+There is no ‘right time’ to apply for Series A funding (also known as Series A financing or Series A round); however, VC firms may be interested if:

 - Your business model is well established and can easily be scaled upwards.

 - You have a solid legal structure in place as well as robust commercial contracts, terms and conditions, shareholders’ agreements, employment contracts, and risk assessments (particularly relating to health & safety and data protection).